1m1-github/FairInbox/README.md

 Smart contracts make this dapp zero-credit-risk: send large value currency without fear.

+## FairEnterprise

+FairInbox will exist as a FairEnterprise (https://github.com/1m1-github/FairEnterprise) to give trustless and fair access to value to the community

 ## Frontend
 The frontend part of the dapp is work-in-progress and will be available soon.